So you’re ready to sit down and start building a website, that's awesome! But what do you need to make sure you have ready to go before you dig in?

 So don’t wait until you’ve carved out a few hours to sit down and work on the site.
 Get it done at least 24 hours ahead of time.

-I have a video that talks about why I love and use Siteground for hosting my own sites as well as those I build for clients.
+I have a blog post that goes over all the reasons we switched to using Webflow moving forward in our business.
+I also have a video that talks about who I used for years (Siteground) for hosting many of my own sites as well as those I built for clients.
 You can check that out here.
 You will need to join my private Facebook group for web designers in order to view it, but I know you will love it!

 So those are the five things I encourage you to have before you start designing a website.